 - Group and organizational communication within medical settings, including conversations and medical documentation shared between health care providers, and between administrative leadership and staff in hospitals.

 As the examples above illustrate, medical communication is the medium through which medical phenomena are explored and documented, and through which health care innovations are designed and discovered.
 It is also a crucial element of organizational dynamics within medical settings such as hospitals and community health centers.
 Medical communication also ensures the efficacy of health care providers’ treatment plans, and the safety of their patients in both inpatient and outpatient environments.
 Effective medical communication, like technical communication, emphasizes clear, informative, and actionable content that is relevant to target audiences.

 In addition to possessing strong writing skills, and depending on their specific role, medical communicators must be knowledgeable in health, medicine, the health care industry, and/or health care policy in order to speak to these topics for the benefit of their target audiences.
 Examples of careers in medical communication include medical documentation writers, medical journalists, health policy writers, medical textbook writers, pharmaceutical marketing specialists, medical science liaisons, clinical scientists, and public relations specialists for hospitals, health insurance companies, and medical associations.
 The American Medical Writers Association offers training in medical writing for professionals interested in learning more about the field and professional certifications (e.g., Essential Skills (ES) Certificate and the Medical Writer Certified (MWC) credential) for medical writers interested in adding credentials to enhance their marketability in the medical writing profession.

-Note: Medical communication is a subset of health communication, which itself is a broad field that also includes communication relating to public health, health marketing and education, and political advocacy.
+Note: Medical communication is a subset of health communication, which itself is a broad field that also includes communication relating to public health, health marketing and education, political advocacy, and even communication between patients and providers.
 For example, educational content relating to nutrition, exercise, and general well-being (as opposed to specialized medical advice), women’s health advocacy materials, and public health policies all qualify as health communication.
 For more information on health communication as a discipline, please refer to our Health Communication Hub.

 Medical Science Liaisons and Clinical Scientists